Crystal-SDS/controller/doc/api_specification_storlets.md

 HTTP/1.1 201 Created

 ```
-## Undeploy Storlet
+## Undeploy filter

-An application can undeploy the Storlet of an account from Swift by issuing an HTTP PUT request.
+An application can undeploy the filter of an account from Swift by issuing an HTTP PUT request.

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
+The URL that represents the filter data resource.
 The URL is
-**/storlets/:account/undeploy/:dependency_id/**
+**/filters/:account/undeploy/:dependency_id/**

 #### Method
 PUT